apsun/NekoSMS/README.md

 Essentially, this app intercepts the data right before it is sent to the default SMS app, then runs it through the user-defined filters.
-If the message matches any filter, it is discarded and no broadcasts are sent, even to the default SMS app.
+If the message matches a filter, it is discarded and no broadcasts are sent.

 ### How does it work? (for non-nerds)